Sankaty Head Lighthouse

 Historic Stories:

-Sankaty Head lighthouse was unique for its time in that it had not only a fixed light but also flashing lights to distinguish it from the numerous other lighthouses on the East Coast.
+Sankaty Head Lighthouse was unique for its time in that it had not only a fixed light but also flashing lights to distinguish it from the numerous other lighthouses in the area.
 When it was built in 1850, towering almost 160 feet above sea level, it received a second-order Fresnel lens from Paris, which was the new type of lens of its day using glass and reflectors to accent the light.
-It was Massachusetts' first lighthouse with a Fresnel lens and the first lighthouse anywhere in the United States to have this powerful Fresnel lens installed.
+It was the first lighthouse with a Fresnel lens installed in the United States.

 This original 1850 lens was illuminated by a single-wick lamp that would consume over 400 gallons of whale oil per year.